jmonlong/manu-vggafannot/manuscript.md

 We also matched and annotated more than 660 thousand variants from the GWAS catalog[@doi:10.1093/nar/gkac1010] and expression QTLs from the GTEx catalog[@doi:10.1038/ng.2653] across 49 tissues (on average 1.45 million variants per tissue).
 On average, 94% variants were found in the HPRC pangenome.
 The variants files in GAF take only 907Mb of space and can be queried fast for visualization in the sequenceTubeMap or Bandage.
-This annotation is showcased in example ?? described in more detail below (see *Example??* section).
+This annotation is showcased in example ??.
 Of note, it is also straightforward to convert genotypes for variants from the pangenome to annotated paths.
 This could be the case when the pangenome is used as the backbone of the genotyping of new samples, for example with Pangenie or *vg call*.
 To illustrate this use case, we genotyped HG002 using short Illumina reads aligned on the draft human pangenome with vg giraffe and vg call.
 The predicted genotypes were converted to GAF and indexed.
 They could be visualized using the sequenceTubeMap, for example, along with the aligned reads.
 This type of annotation can help a developer explore variant calls and aligned reads.
-A example is shown in figure ?? and described in more details below.
+A example is shown in figure ??.
 On the traditional reference genome, the equivalent would be to load both reads and variants in IGV[@igv].

 ![